 must be at the 200 level or above and at least four courses must be at the 300 level

 or above.
 MA 209 Stats II can count as a major elective for the IA major.

-Please note that students cannot earn a double major in International Affairs and Political Science.
+Please note that students cannot earn a double major or a double degree in International Affairs and Political Science.